 4) don't Be elusive about the purpose

 I often see this in the results section: Authors describe their approach and results meticulously but don’t tell the reader why they are doing experiment X or analysis Y. Firstly, this makes it really hard to follow your argumentation.
 Secondly, the different parts in your results section won't connect neatly without a statement of purpose.
+The purpose is one of the essential elements in a story.
 Once you have given an interpretation for finding A, motivate why you move on to performing experiment or analysis B.

 Do: For each result you are presenting, start with explaining why you investigated it.
 Useful phrases are “in order to” or just “to”.
 By doing this, you'll create a narrative in your results part in the twinkling of an eye.